jtod/Sigma16/docs/src/userguide/userguide.md

 * Sometimes two instructions look the same in assembly language but use different machine language instruction formats.
-For example, *add R1,R2,R3* and *push R1,R2,R3* look similar, but *add* uses the RRR instruction format and *push* uses the EXP4 instruction format.
+For example, *add R1,R2,R3* and *push R1,R2,R3* look similar, but *add* uses the RRR instruction format and *push* uses the EXP2 instruction format.
   The reason for this is that there are not enough bits in the op field to accommodate all the instructions with three register operands, so an *expanding opcode* is used.
-Thus push is represented with op=14 (indicating EXP format), and the EXP4 variant is used for this instruction.
+Thus push is represented with op=14, indicating EXP format, and the EXP2 variant is used for this instruction.

 * The 4-bit fields are sometimes used to denote a register from the